 Will my insurance cover weight loss surgery?

-Obesity is now recognized as a disease, so medical treatment of the condition can be covered by most insurance plans and Medicare, providing you meet the requirements to qualify for surgical care.
+As obesity is recognized as a disease, medical treatment of the condition can be covered by most insurance plans and Medicare, providing you meet the requirements to qualify for surgical care.
 (Please note: Coverage may vary by health insurance plan, so always check with your provider.
 Although we participate with most insurance plans, please be aware that regardless of your policy, you will be financially responsible for all non-covered services.)

 Requirements for bariatric surgery: